dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 ## To Turn In:

-* github url to your repo (must be readable by staff, can be public)
 * url to your hosted page (gh-pages is fine)
 * your page should:
   * display as many elements from the original site / above screenshots as possible
   * use only pure CSS/HTML
   * have clean CSS/HTML written by hand by you (your html file should only be around ~150 lines or so).
-  * use mostly flexboxes for layout
+  * use lots of flexboxes for layout
   * be responsive with 1 narrow phone friendly version per the screenshots / original
   * include some details such as hover effects and border-radius
   * have clear document structure with proper semantic naming